coffeeml/coffeeml.github.io/_posts/2025-08-27-Azure-entra-app-reg-bearer-tokens.markdown

 scope=api://zzzz/.default
 ```

-Same way, by invoking this API, the external consumer will get a `bearer_token` (JWT).
+Same way, by invoking this API, the external consumer will get an `access_token` (JWT).

-Using the **bearer token** as `Bearer cccc` in `Authorization` header, the external consumer will make API calls to your application.
+Using the `access_token` as `Bearer cccc` in `Authorization` header, the external consumer will make API calls to your application.

 ### How do you verify the token